A social care worker will visit you at home or in hospital.

-For more information about the eligibility guidance see the Department of Health website.
+For more information about the eligibility guidance please see this guidance on eligibility criteria.

 If your assessment says you need support you will be offered a personal budget.
 This is an amount of money we agree with you will meet your long-term social care needs.
 Our personal budget page gives you more information about this and the choices you have over receiving your personal budget.